Passer au contenu principal

 Buying a new furnace can be a big commitment.
 And making the right choice can affect your comfort for years.
 That’s why it’s important to ask the right questions before making your decision.
 Understanding the types of furnaces available; the pros and cons of repairing versus full replacement; purchase and installation costs; and, ongoing maintenance needs will help you make the best decision for your family.
 Here are ten questions to consider when buying a furnace, and some insight that will help guide your decision making.

-2. How do I compare energy efficiency between different furnaces?
 All furnaces sold in the United States are required by the federal government to display the yellow and black EnergyGuide label.
 This label will include estimated annual operating costs for that particular unit, and can be an easy way to compare different models.
 In addition, all combustion-type furnaces – natural gas, oil, and propane – are rated according to AFUE (annual fuel utilization efficiency).
 This highly regulated system can be used to compare furnace efficiency in much the same way MPG (miles-per-gallon) is used to compare fuel efficiency of motor vehicles – the higher the number, the better the efficiency.
 Furnace AFUE ratings represent the percentage of consumed fuel that is converted to heat for your home.
 The minimum allowed rating for any furnace in the United States is 80 percent AFUE.
-If you are interested in a high-efficiency model, condensing furnaces that utilize a secondary heat exchanger for added fuel ecomony achieve ratings in the mid-to-high 90% AFUE range.
+If you are interested in a high-efficiency model, condensing furnaces that utilize a secondary heat exchanger for added fuel economy achieve ratings in the mid-to-high 90% AFUE range.
 Carrier’s top performing Infinity® 98 gas furnace with Greenspeed® Intelligence is one of the most efficient models available, offering up to 98.5% AFUE performance.

-10. What maintenance is required?
 The easiest way most homeowners can maintain a furnace is to replace the system’s air filter per the manufacturer’s instructions.
 Standard 1” filters typically require monthly replacement while thicker, four-inch media filters typically require less frequent replacement of once every three months or so.
 Learn more about furnace filters.
 Carrier also recommends scheduling an annual furnace service which includes a cleaning and inspection of your furnace by an HVAC professional.
 A qualified HVAC contractor can help ensure that your system is operating at its best.
 By maintaining your furnace on a regular basis, you can potentially improve your chances of enjoying dependable home heating for the lifespan of your equipment.
+Learn more about furnace maintenance.

 a carrier technician and man discuss factors in buying a furnace